 A deep research session can take several minutes, even up to half an hour.
 You don’t have to wait for the results.
 You’ll get a notification when it’s done.

-In case you want to know more: I’ve written a comprehensive article on how to use ChatGPT deep research in Marketing.
+In case you want to know more: I’ve written a comprehensive article on how to use ChatGPT Deep Research in Marketing.

 Generate images with ChatGPT